Sorting Shakespeare Characters into Hogwarts Houses

 She is the true brains of the operation.
 Her cunning knows no limits.
 She wants her husband to be king, and nothing will stand in her way.
 Not murder, not his weakness, not the supernatural.
 Slytherin – in the worst way.

-How do you think I did with my Shakespeare character Sorting?
+How do you think we did with our Shakespeare character Sorting?
 What would you have done differently?
-Let me know in the comments and tell me which Shakespeare characters you’d like to see Sorted next.
+Let us know in the comments and tell us which Shakespeare characters you’d like to see Sorted next.